praxis-app/praxis/CONTRIBUTING.md

 Praxis is open to contributions of all kinds.
 Because the project is still taking shape, contributors can help shape both the codebase and the app itself.
-That might mean reporting a bug, discussing the state of the code, improving documentation or design, submitting a fix, or proposing a feature.
+That might mean reporting a bug, providing feedback on the codebase, improving documentation or design, submitting a fix, or proposing a feature.

 This guide covers how to get involved, where help is needed, and what to expect